 Buying a pension

 Do you fancy the idea of living on under £200 per week when you retire?
 It's a very small amount of money to survive on, but that's the prospect facing you unless you make additional pension arrangements, either by setting up a personal pension or by being part of a company scheme.

 Doesn’t everyone get a pension?

 Most people get the State Pension once they reach the state pension age.
 However, how much you are entitled to will depend on if you reached State Pension age before 6 April 2016, or if you reached State Pension age on or after 6 April 2016.
 How many years you have been paying National Insurance (NI) contributions also influences if you qualify.

 So if I get the state pension automatically, why do I need another pension fund?

-For the tax year 2018/2019, the full state pension is either £125.95 or £164.35 a week, depending on when you reach state pension age.
+For the tax year 2019/2020, the full state pension is either £129.20 if you reached state pension age before 6 April 2016 or £168.60 a week if you reached state pension age on or after 6 April 2016.
 Based on a study conducted in 2014, this will likely not cover your financial needs.

 This 2014 study suggested that most people who have paid off their mortgage when they retire, need around £15,000 a year to lead anything like a comfortable retirement – and that doesn’t include ‘disposable’ income to spend on luxuries or special events.
 This means you’re likely to need additional income from a personal pension to achieve this figure.